 - Offers (Discounts, coupons, etc.)

-- Keeping affiliates informed about their sales data (Last month’s commissions, commissions till date)
+- Keeping affiliates informed about their sales data (Last month’s commissions, commissions to date)

 - Special offers for loyal affiliates